Turning a cramped galley kitchen into a nature-inspired cooking space.

 What Were the Goals of This Kitchen Remodel?

-The existing kitchen felt tight and isolated, with minimal natural light and limited counter space.
+This Portland kitchen remodel addressed a kitchen that felt tight and isolated, with minimal natural light and limited counter space.
 The galley layout didn’t offer enough room to move around while cooking.
 Furthermore, its separation from the rest of the living space made preparing meals a lonely chore.

 The homeowners wanted a more spacious kitchen with room to maneuver and host gatherings.
 They also wanted to add large windows to bring in light and incorporate views of their picturesque backyard.